 Julie E. Rockefeller M.S.
 CCC-SLP

-On a personal note, Ms. Rockefeller is currently living in Holly Springs with her husband and two young children.
-She enjoys swing-dancing, reading, crocheting, running and playing the flute in her spare time.
+Ms. Rockefeller lives in Holly Springs with her husband and two young children.
+She enjoys swing dancing, reading, crocheting, running, and playing the flute in her spare time.
 Ms. Rockefeller is originally from Webster, NY.